Walk - Crantock & Penpol Creek

 Although you wouldn't believe it to look at the dunes today, this was once the site of the Lost City of Langarrow, buried by a sandstorm over 900 years ago.
 It is claimed to have been the largest city of its type in England.
 It had no fewer than seven churches, each with its own churchyard.
 Archaeologists have found extensive burial sites throughout the area, dating right back to prehistoric times, and human remains have been found in many of Crantock's cottage gardens.

 Langarrow was a land of plenty, with large tracts of richly productive agricultural land, mines yielding an abundance of tin and lead and a sea said to be overflowing with many different kinds of fish.
 Convicted criminals were brought here from all over the country to work in the fields and mines.
 They dredged the sand from the Gannel and built a harbour at its mouth.
-They lived in rough huts on the moorland outside the city and their principle food was the cockles and mussels they gathered from the shore.
+They lived in rough huts on the moorland outside the city and their principal food was the cockles and mussels they gathered from the shore.
 The landowners here, according to the legends, lived a life of luxury which soon turned to sin, calling down the wrath of God.
 A savage storm blew up, lasting for three days and three nights.
 The sand dunes from Crantock to Perran were formed.
 They wiped the city of sin from the face of the earth.

-- Before dashing off, take a wander over the dunes to really admire the beach or visit the little church up on the hill (to the left of the road up to the village).
+- Before dashing off, take a wander over the dunes to admire the beach or visit the little church up on the hill (to the left of the road up to the village).

-There are a couple of pubs near the church too, which will enable to quench your thirst!
+There are a couple of pubs near the church too, which will enable you to quench your thirst!

 In the village of Crantock and (during summer) above the car park.